 Vital records can be a good place to start building your stockpile of information on the person you are looking for.
 Marriage, divorce, birth and death certificates are available from the Vital Statistics Administration .

 Marriage certificates are useful for finding information about a missing spouse.
-Things which you no longer recall such as birth dates or middle names or maiden names.
+They may also help you with information you may no longer recall such as birth dates or middle names or maiden names.
 The marriage certificate will be located in the state in which you were married.

-Divorce records can be useful if you have heard rumors that your separated spouse may have divorced.
+Divorce records can be useful in a variety of situation, including determining if someone is actually divorced.
 You will have to look for the divorce certificate in the state and county where the divorce was filed.

-Birth certificates can be used to locate an individual if you know or have heard that the person you are searching for has had a child.
-If you know where the child may have been born, you may get some clues a parent’s city from information on the certificate.
-Information on the birth certificate can lead to more searchable information such the mother, father, or child of the birth.
+Birth certificates can be used to locate an individual if you know or have heard that the person has had a child.
+If you know where the child may have been born, you may get some clues about the parent from information on the certificate.
+Information on the birth certificate can lead to more searchable information such the mother, father, or child.

 Death certificates can be used to show evidence of death.

 The Maryland State Archives contains a great deal of information, which could be useful in locating a person.
-The organization contains records and serves as the central depository for government records such as marriage and divorce information, family histories, county records, church records, newspapers, land records and many other sources of information.
-The Archives contain a surprising amount of information, most of which is somewhat old, but it could possibly contain that last piece of information that you need.
+The organization serves as the central depository for government records such as marriage and divorce information, family histories, county records, church records, newspapers, land records and many other sources of information.
+The Archives contain a surprising amount of information, most of which is somewhat old, but it could possibly contain relevant information to your case.

 If you think that the person you are looking for may have been released from prison and on parole, you can attempt to find out by contacting the Maryland Division of Parole and Probation .